sumit-mann/sumit-mann/README.md

 ### What I'm Up To
 - 🌱 I’m currently learning AWS, REACT, WEB-COMPONENTS, STENCIL.JS, FLUTTER...
 - 🔭 I’m driving by-weekly front end guild meetings.
 In front end guild we are working on design system for Monotype.
-- 😎 Fun fact: I love collabrating and playing online games with friends and randoms.
+- 😎 Fun fact: I love collaborating and playing online games with friends and randoms.
 I am secretly working on a project for gamers.

 ### Repos I own
 - [Vue Component Library](https://github.com/Monotype/vue-component-library)